aarondail/react-zoomable-ui/docs/api/interfaces/spaceprops.md

 • **onCreate**? : _undefined &#124; function_

-Called when the `Space` first creates the outer `div` and sets up the [ViewPort](../classes/viewport.md), but before the inner `div` and the `Space's children have been first rendered.
+Called when the `Space` first creates the outer `div` and sets up the [ViewPort](../classes/viewport.md), but before the inner `div` and the `Space`'s children have been rendered.
 This can be used, for example, to make the [ViewPort](../classes/viewport.md) focus on a certain portion of the virtual space.

 ---